THE HISTORY OF THE 12 DAYS OF CHRISTMAS: THEY’RE AFTER CHRISTMAS?

-Question: Aren’t the Twelve Days of Christmas the days before Christmas, when you shop for presents?
+Question: Aren’t the 12 Days of Christmas the days before Christmas when you shop for presents?

-This festival was particularly popular during the Middle Ages especially in England, where some of the traditions were adapted from older pagan customs.
-Modern Neopaganism celebrates this time.
-This period is also called Yule or Yuletide, which while it serves as an archaic term for Christmas, hearkens back to earlier German and Norse traditions.
+The festival was particularly popular during the Middle Ages, especially in England, where some traditions were adapted from older pagan customs.
+Modern Neopaganism celebrates this time under the name of Midwinter or Yule.
+Yule or Yuletide, which, while it serves as an archaic term for Christmastide, hearkens back to earlier German and Norse traditions.

-Question: But wasn’t this song used as a memory aid for catechism by Catholics in England during the period 1558 until 1829, when Parliament finally emancipated Catholicism there, who were prohibited from ANY practice of their faith by law – private OR public — where each gift is a hidden meaning to the teachings of the faith?
+Question: But wasn’t the 12 Days of Christmas song used as a memory aid for catechism by Roman Catholics in England during the period 1558 until 1829, at which time Parliament finally emancipated Catholicism there, who were prohibited from ANY practice of their faith by law – private OR public — where each gift is a hidden meaning to the teachings of the faith?

 Answer: This is unlikely for several reasons:

-At first glance, there is nothing in this song that is uniquely Catholic in belief as compared to Protestant catechism.
-Any of the items in it could be embraced by Catholic and Protestant alike.
-It is true that Queen Elizabeth I‘s 1558 Act of Uniformity and Act of Supremacy truly did abolish what was called the “old worship,” and the open practice of Catholicism was forbidden by law until in 1829 the English Parliament passed the Catholic Emancipation Act.
-That said, nothing in this song would have been taken as particularly Catholic or offensive to Anglican sensibilities.
-Indeed, during the highly Puritan time of the Commonwealth between 1649 and 1660 under the
+It is true that Queen Elizabeth I‘s 1558 Act of Uniformity and Act of Supremacy indeed did abolish what was called the “old worship,” and the open practice of Catholicism was forbidden by law.
+That was until 1829 when the English Parliament passed the Catholic Emancipation Act.
+Nothing in this song would have been taken as particularly Catholic or offensive to Protestant Anglican sensibilities.

 Secondly, while there are differences between Anglican (Protestant Church of England) and Catholic belief, none of those show up in the “hidden meaning” of the song, with the possible exception of the number of sacraments — 7 for Catholics, 2 for Anglicans.
-But, the “7 swans a swimming” could be the 7 Gifts of the Spirit in 1 Corinthians 12:8-10 acceptable to both Catholics and Protestants.
+The “7 swans a-swimming” could be the 7 Gifts of the Spirit in 1 Corinthians 12:8-10, acceptable to both Catholics and Protestants.

 Bill Petro, your friendly neighborhood historian